 What Happens when we Neglect Review

 Earlier I mentioned the tendency of parents to simply advise their students to move on, to do less review.
-Some parent/teachers even encourage their students to do either odds or evens on each lesson.
+Some parents/teachers even encourage their students to do either odds or evens on each lesson.
 Some students complain about the math fact practice sheets being timed, so parents relent and allow them to do it at their own pace.

 This neglect of the review process is detrimental to students in later levels because they lack automaticity.
 This concept of automaticity is discussed in Using John Saxon’s Math Books by Art Reed